denten-books/plain-text/2-surface.md

 First, a few words about telegraphy in general.
 The turn of the twentieth century was a pivotal period in the history of computing and communications.
-The advent of programmable media---punch cards and ticker tape---coupled natural language alphabets with machine control code.[^ln1-loom] Reduced to discrete and reliably reproducible alphabets, the so called "natural languages" could now be converted into the modulation of electrical signal.
+The advent of programmable media---punch cards and ticker tape---coupled natural language alphabets with machine control code.
+Reduced to discrete and reliably reproducible alphabets, the so called "natural languages" could now be converted into the modulation of electrical signal.
 Language in such a transitive state became more mobile than ever before.
 It could be transmitted efficiently across vast distances.
 Moreover, the mechanization of type introduced new "control" characters into circulation, intended to affect machine state changes at a distance.
-Initially, such state changes were simple: "begin transmission," "sound error bell," "start new line."
+Initially, such state changes were
+simple: "begin transmission," "sound error bell," "start new line."
 With time, these control codes developed into what we now know as a programming language.
 At the turn of the century, the language of people and the language of machines entered into the same stream of communications.

 As telegraphy spanned national boundaries, agreements were needed to standardize conventions for equipment and message encoding